 I must admit I did take a little longer to come around to the Christmas magic this year, but then with a few twinkle lights in our life, and going out together to collect a tree (really it's a fallen branch, with no leaves filled with our special decorations).
 The kids made treats to gift their friends - which I much prefer than just buying a packet of candy canes, I must admit.
 It makes me happy seeing them in the kitchen baking for other people, and then packaging it all up and writing notes to everyone.

-+Draw the shape you want on scrap paper – make it bigger than you think, because a) the edges take up seam allowance, & b) more space for Santa’s gifts!
+Draw the shape of your 'boot' on scrap paper - make it bigger than you think, because a) the edges take up seam allowance, & b) more space for Santa's gifts!

-Now – put on some twinkle lights, light some candles and hang those pretty stockings up ready for Santa.
-We leave home baked biscuits, some milk and possibly a chocolate for Santa, and of course Australian grown reindeer carrots for those hard-working reindeers who need as much energy as we can all give them!
+Now - put on some twinkle lights, light some candles and hang those pretty stockings up ready for Santa.
+We leave home baked biscuits, some milk for Santa (who am I kidding, Santa gets beer in our home!), and of course some carrots for those hard-working reindeers who need as much energy as we can all give them!